Share

 • The cause

-Infections or non-infective triggers like severe injury or major surgery can induce an unwanted excessive immune response.
+Infections or non-infective triggers such as severe injury or major surgery can induce an excessive immune response.

 • Immune response

-Overwhelming levels of inflammatory mediators can lead to a cytokine storm.
+Overwhelming levels of inflammatory mediators may lead to a cytokine storm.

 • Hemodynamic instability

-The cytokine storm can cause significant hemodynamic instability and vasoplegic shock, triggering multi-organ dysfunction.
+The cytokine storm is associated with hemodynamic instability and vasoplegic shock, potentially contributing to multi-organ dysfunction.

 • Restore the balance

-Excessive cytokine release during systemic hyperinflammation can lead to vasoplegia and circulatory shock, posing acute and life-threatening consequences for patients.
-CytoSorb can help.
+Excessive cytokine release during systemic hyperinflammation can lead to vasoplegia and circulatory shock, posing acute and life-threatening challenges for patients.
+CytoSorb® is intended to support the management of hyperinflammation and assist in stabilizing hemodynamics.

 Stabilize hemodynamics